dyamon/backupbox/README.md

 ## Motivation & Scope

 > Every time I go on vacation with my girlfriend, she asks me to backup all the picture she has taken with her camera to my laptop "just to be safe".
-> I figured I could put together a small portable device that is be able to automatically backup new pictures in a few simple steps, and spare my laptop the daily torture.
+> I figured I could put together a small portable device that is able to automatically backup new pictures in a few simple steps, and spare my laptop the daily torture.

 The whole thing needs to be:

-- Simple:
+- **Simple**:
-    it needs to do one thing, and has to do it well, while adhering to the [workflow].
+    it needs to do one thing, and has to do it well, while adhering to the [workflow][#workflow].
     No useless customization or options.
     Hopefully it should be straightforward to use even for someone with limited technical skills;

-- Portable and compact:
+- **Portable and compact**:
     it needs to be small enough so we can toss it in our bag and forget about it.
     Also it should be a single object, and not a bunch of components to be put together every time.
     No additional input device other than a touch screen should be required;

-- Incremental:
+- **Incremental**:
     Backup should be incremental and duplicate backups should be avoided;

 ## Details